Samuel B. Maxey: American Civil War

-Samuel was elected the district attorney for Lamar County, Texas in 1858 and was a delegate to the state's Secession Convention in 1861.
+Maxey was elected the district attorney for Lamar County, Texas, in 1858 and was a delegate to the state's Secession Convention in 1861.
 That same year he was elected to the state Senate, but never served, preferring military duty.
 His father, Rice Maxey, was elected to replace him.
-Samuel had been given authority by the Confederate government in September to raise a regiment as its colonel.
+Maxey had been given authority by the Confederate government in September to raise a regiment as its colonel.

-In December, Colonel Maxey led his 1,120-man Ninth Texas Regiment from Bonham, Texas to join General Johnston at Memphis, Tennessee.
+In December, Maxey led his 1,120-man Ninth Texas Regiment from Bonham, Texas, to join General Johnston at Memphis, Tennessee.
 However he was soon separated from his regiment and set to building bridges near Chattanooga, Tennessee.
-On March 7, 1862 Maxey was promoted to brigadier general to rank from May 4.
+On March 7, 1862, Maxey was promoted to brigadier general to rank from May 4.
 The regiment was badly mauled at the Battle of Shiloh, but he was not present.
 In fact he saw very little action during this period.
 He did see action at the Siege of Port Hudson in 1863.

-In December 1863, General Maxey was assigned as commander of the Indian Territory.
+In December 1863, Maxey was assigned as commander of the Indian Territory.
 His early success in conducting raids and capturing supplies prevented a Union Army invasion of Texas.
 He was assigned to duty as a major general by General Edmund Kirby Smith, but this appointment was never approved for this rank by Confederate President Jefferson Davis nor confirmed by the Confederate Senate.
 In 1865 he was ordered to Houston, Texas, to take command of a Division.
 He turned over command of the Indian Territory to Brigadier General Stand Watie, a Cherokee, on February 21, 1865, and proceeded to Houston, Texas.

 Maxey's new command was plagued by desertions and his inability to get supplies and equipment.
 Frustrated and discouraged, he was allowed to resign on May 22, 1865.
 He returned home to Paris, and formally surrendered in July to Union Major General Edward Canby (E.R.S.
 Canby).
 Although nominally a prisoner of war, he remained at home on parole.